mstein18/sudoku/README.md

 # sudoku

-This project contains the Python code for both a backtracking algorithm used to solve a pre-determined sudoku board, as well as a GUI that will display the board for easier use.
+This project contains the Python code for both a backtracking algorithm used to solve any given sudoku board, as well as a GUI that will display the board for easier use.

 When the program is run, the user is met with a predetermined, valid sudoku board: